tillitis/tkey-ssh-agent/README.md

 #### Installing tkey-ssh-agent

 The [`Makefile`](Makefile) has an `install` target that installs tkey-ssh-agent and the above mentioned `60-tkey.rules`.
-First `make` then `sudo make install`, then `sudo make reload-rules` to apply the rules to the running system.
-This also installs a man page which contains some useful information, try `man ./system/tkey-ssh-agent.1` to read it before installing.
+Run `make`, `sudo make install`, and then `sudo make reload-rules` to apply the rules to the running system.
+This also installs a man page which contains some useful information; try `man ./system/tkey-ssh-agent.1` to read it before installing.

 There is also a Work In Progress Debian/Ubuntu package which can be